xtdb/xtdb/docs/phase_2.md

 + Utilise index sort order to avoid sort on order by.
 + Embed sub queries as nested n-ary or-joins where applicable.
-+ Revisit storage layer, explore succinct data structures and other approaches than B-trees.
++ Revisit storage layer, explore succinct data structures, sparse matrices and other approaches than B-trees.
 + Revisit storing data straight into the indexes, avoiding looking up the docs.
 Will decouple constraints depending on binary indexes, which currently have to wait until both variables are bound.